-So, what is “customer satisfaction” and why is it important?
+So, what is “customer satisfaction”?
+Why is it so important to build positive relationships with your customers?
 If your business gives good customer service, then it is to be hoped that your customer will feel satisfied and will choose to buy from you again.
-High quality customer service has long been a corporate mantra and perceived enabler of growth.
-However, many firms pay lip service to it, so what really matters to today’s consumer and can you measure it?
+High-quality customer service has long been a corporate mantra and perceived enabler of growth.
+However, many firms pay lip service to it, so what really matters to today’s consumer, and can you measure it?

 Satisfaction is by no means always driven by price: it is about value for money, the quality of a product, the service given and the business going that extra mile to ensure that the customer is happy.